The Juneau Icefield Research Program

 North America’s Largest Climate Classroom

-Jeffrey Barbee interviews JIRP Alumni, Christiane McCabe.
+Jeffrey Barbee interviews JIRP Alumni, Christine McCabe.

 The Juneau Icefield Research Program (JIRP) has kept a continuous scientific eye on one of the largest source areas for glaciers in North America for more than sixty years.
 It is the longest running glacial-climate record in the western hemisphere, and because of that a valuable place for understanding climate change.
 The project brings university students and faculty face to face with expeditionary field science, nature, and ultimately themselves.